Klaim/stdcxx-privext/proposal/draft.md

 Maybe they will, maybe they won't.
 Modules are still not very well defined.
 We do not know what modules will look like when and if they finally arrive.
-This proposal aims to solve a real problem in current C++.
+This proposal aims to solve a real problem in language now rather than the unknown future.
 It has low implementation overhead.
 This proposal could also be seen as a step towards implementing a more complete solution with modules.

 There are already current workarounds
 --------------------

-One powerful argument against the proposal is that there are already a set of current workarounds.
+Likely the most compelling argument against the proposal is that there are already a set of current workarounds.
 Friends and/or nested classes can be used to implement a partial variant of PEM in the current language.
 For this workaround, nested classes are superior to friends because they can be further extended with additional nested sub classes where as all friends have to be declared in the original class definition.
-Here is one such variant.
+An example is provided.

 Public header file: